teivah/100-go-mistakes/README.md

 _100 Go Mistakes and How to Avoid Them_ shows you how to replace common programming problems in Go with idiomatic, expressive code.
 In it, you’ll explore dozens of interesting examples and case studies as you learn to spot mistakes that might appear in your own applications.

+> This should be the required reading for all Golang developers before they touch code in Production...
+It's the Golang equivalent of the legendary 'Effective Java' by Joshua Bloch.

+– _Neeraj Shah_

+> Not having this will be the 101st mistake a Go programmer could make.

+– _Anupam Sengupta_

 ## Where to Buy?

 * [Manning.com](https://www.manning.com/books/100-go-mistakes-and-how-to-avoid-them)